Top 15 Biggest Mistakes to Avoid When Selling on AmazonUpdated: November 13, 2020

 You won't believe how many sellers jump into buying tons of inventory because they felt like it'll sell, but managed to fill up their garage with frozen money that no marketing tactic can get back.

-#6 Focusing on a Single Product
+6. Focusing solely on a product

 There's this strategy telling to focus all your energy on a single item that can bring in a huge number of sales per day.